fritzthecap/ffmpeg-scripts/README.md

 Additionally I mostly create a file _title.txt_ in _myVideoDirectory_ where I write the video title into.

 Then I edit _cuts.txt_ and write 1-n intervals below every listed video, each interval in a separate line.
-Indenting a line with 1-n spaces is like a comment, every indented line would be ignored.
+Indenting a line with 1-n spaces makes it a comment, every indented line would be ignored.
 For an example cutting plan see below.

 If I want a title for my video, I process the _title.txt_ file via